good-bill-hunting/political_parser/readme.md

 2. Prepare data by dropping nulls (one row), cleaning and lemmatizing the text.
 3. Explore the words each party uses.
 4. Modeling using XGBoost, Decision Tree, Random Forest, KNN and Logistic Regression.
-    - The accuracy will be the baseline we use for this project.
+    - Accuracy will be the baseline we use for this project.

 ## Explore Takeaways:
-- Each political party had a focus area of concentration: for democrats the main are appears to be healthcare and higher education, republicans are focused on homeland security and China, and independents tend to lean toward economic concerns.
+- Each political party had a focus area of concentration:
+    - Democrat's main areas appear to be healthcare and higher education.
+    - Republicans are focused on homeland security and China.
+    - Independents tend to lean toward economic concerns.
 - The large amount of bills by democrats versus the other political parties may be obscuring the data from the other parties.
 - Common areas of concern appear to be health care and term limits, at least for democrats and republicans.
 - Although specific words may not necessarily determine if a bill is a certain political party, there are some words that are associated with particular political interests that could determine if a bill is from a particular political party.